 DP: It’s extraordinary.
 How they did it.

 NW: It must have been tough going for anyone to get through one.
-And they did THREE.
+And they did three.

 DP: Really tough.
 Most people didn’t survive.
 So yeah, those three, ’52, ’64, ’66.
 Such big gaps in between.
 And then nothing.
-The independent film industry was hardly moved on from the days of the 20s, even though they had bigger crews.
+The independent film industry had hardly moved on from the days of the 20s, even though they had bigger crews.
 Hard yards.
-And Pacific took on substantial topics, and you can see it in John’s writing, which is really, really good.
+And Pacific took on substantial topics, and you can see it in John’s writing, which is really good.
 He’s got a paper about film at UNESCO.
 Boy, he had some great stuff to say.
 And a great sense of humour.
 And Don’t Let it Get You would have definitely come from those things about him.
 Not letting things get to you.

 NW: Is that what the film’s about?